Skip to main content

 Developed through student interactions and experiences.

-Example: Lessons learned from participating in a school club or during recess.
+Example: Lessons learned from participating in a School/College/University club or during break time.

 3. Hidden Curriculum